altryne/awesome-ai-art-image-synthesis/readme.md

 ### Notable twitter follows
 - [Ai, AiArt, Generative](https://twitter.com/i/lists/1318967584721690626?show=top) - A twitter list of 70+ #aiArt community members, a stream of conciuosness for the field
-- [@diffusionBot](https://twitter.com/diffusionbot) - A stableDiffusion bot that generates a propt right in twitter replies when you mention it.
+- [@diffusionBot](https://twitter.com/diffusionbot) - A stableDiffusion bot that generates a prompt right in twitter replies when you mention it.
 - [Whats AI - Louis Bouchard](https://twitter.com/Whats_AI) - Accessible AI concepts, paper reviews, youtube videos